 One of the basic requirements prescribed by the Common Specification is to use METS as the metadata standard to describe the structure of the AIP – in line with the decision related to the other package types, namely the SIP and the DIP.

-On the one hand, E-ARK paid special attention to the situation that it might not be possible to store all representations of an intellectual entity in one physical container, or that even a single representation might have to be divided so that it can be stored on long-term storage media.
-In order to make it easier to manage representations or representation parts separately, E-ARK proposes a “divided” METS structure using a METS.xml file in the root directory of the AIP which references METS.xml files of the individual representations.
+E-ARK paid special attention to the situation that it might not be possible to store all representations of an intellectual entity in one physical container, or that even a single representation might have to be divided so that it can be stored on long-term storage media.
+In order to make it easier to manage representations or representation parts separately E-ARK proposes a “divided” METS structure using a METS.xml file in the root directory of the AIP which references METS.xml files of the individual representations.
 This structure lays the groundwork for addressing the practical requirement of distributing parts of the intellectual entity over a sequence of physical containers representing a logical AIP.
 Even though this puts the integrity of the AIP at risk - because in case of disaster recovery the physical container does not represent the complete intellectual entity and dependencies to another (lost) physical container can potentially make it impossible to interpret, understand, or render the content - it is a necessary measure if the amount of data exceeds the capacity limitation of long-term storage media.

 On the other hand, there might be the need to put a constraint on the size of the physical containers of the AIPs to allow storing them on long-term storage media more easily.
 In this case, E-ARK proposes a “compound” structure using a single METS.xml file that contains all references to the data and metadata of the package.